-4.8 Minimum Borrower Investment / Cash Back Limits
+4.8 Minimum Investment

 No minimum investment is required from the borrower.
-The AUS findings and industry guidelines for loan type should be followed.
-Funds for down payment and closing may come from the borrower's funds, a gift, seller contribution to closing expenses, down payment assistance or grant.
-The borrower(s) cannot receive funds back at closing that exceed verified borrower-paid POCs and cannot exceed \$2,500 regardless of amount contributed, from any source.
-All DPA funds must be used for Down Payment or Closing Expenses.
+The AUS findings and all industry guidelines for loan type should be followed.
+All funds for down payment and closing may come from the borrower's funds, a gift, seller contribution to closing expenses, down payment assistance or grant.